Table of Contents

 alt text

 After completing the above configuration, the image displayed in the Scene view is a gizmo.
-In this example, a quad is used to display the virtual object of the same image.
+In this example, a quad is used to display virtual objects corresponding to the same image.

-Add a virtual object to display on the target:
+Add virtual objects to display on the target:

 alt text

-3. Add a model as a reference for motion tracking origin
+3. Add a model as a motion tracking origin reference

-This model is important for both developers and downstream users, as it is used to decouple device motion tracking from EasyAR algorithms.
+This model is important for both developers and downstream users, as it decouples device motion tracking from EasyAR algorithms.

 alt text